chirag1718/HireQuotient-Admin-UI/README.md

-⚠️ Hey 👋 please ignore the commits made after 3rd December these changes were made to refactor the code in a better way ( this is alert is temporary and will be removed in future )
+⚠️ Hey 👋 please ignore the commits made after 3rd December these changes were made to refactor the code in a better way ( this alert is temporary and will be removed in future )
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started